webmandesign/demo-content/polyclinic/content/readme.md

 2. To allow all the demo content to be imported in whole, please install these plugins:
     * [WebMan Amplifier](https://wordpress.org/plugins/webman-amplifier/) - provides additional functionality, widgets, shortcodes, icon font and custom post types
     * [Beaver Builder](https://wordpress.org/plugins/beaver-builder-lite-version/) - page builder plugin used to build the demo content (make sure the page builder is enabled for Posts, Pages and Staff - check this under **Settings &raquo; Page Builder &raquo; Post Types**)
-    * [Subtitles](https://wordpress.org/plugins/subtitles/) - to display page/post subtitles used in the demo content
+    * [*WP Subtitle*](https://wordpress.org/plugins/wp-subtitle/) - to display page/post subtitles used in the demo content
     * [Jetpack](https://wordpress.org/plugins/jetpack/) - demo content includes [tiled galleries](https://jetpack.me/support/tiled-galleries/) which are feature of this plugin

 Also, please understand that **demo images (and other media files) will be imported in low quality** and you should replace them with your own (properly copyrighted) images.